marcc1875/Web-Programming/README.md

 # Initial Commit - colors.js
 I have added a new file called colors.js that demonstrates how to make a table of random colors, this is the implementation of creating the hue for the colors

+# Version 2 - colors.js
+I have now updated the colors.js file to add the implementation for creating the table for the random colors, I have messed around and tested with this to see the result, and how the script comes to that result